 What do users say?

 In December of 2018 the eTherapy team conducted a user experience test with dietetic students of the 3rd and 5th semesters at the St. Pölten University of Applied Science.
-Students role played as patients and dietitians for two weeks by inputing data and responding to feedback from the other class.
+Students role played as patients and dietitians for two weeks by inputting data and responding to feedback from the other class.
 At the ends of the simulation we collected feedback from the students using the User Experience Questionnaire (UEQ).
-The UEQ measures aspects of usabilty and user experience over 3 dimensions encompassing 6 scaled:
+The UEQ measures aspects of usability and user experience over 3 dimensions encompassing 6 scaled:

 - Valence: Attractiveness